 - When the heart stops beating (cardiac arrest)

 - Infections of the central nervous system

-- Metabolic disorders (for example, mitochondrial disease, inborn errors of metabolism, Leigh syndrome, mitochondrial encephalomyopathy with lactic acidosis and stroke-like episodes [MELAS])
+- Metabolic disorders such as mitochondrial disease, inborn errors of metabolism, Leigh syndrome and mitochondrial encephalomyopathy with lactic acidosis and strokelike episodes (MELAS)

-- Neuromuscular disorders (for example, congenital myasthenia gravis, spinal muscular atrophy)
+- Neuromuscular disorders like congenital myasthenia gravis and spinal muscular atrophy

 - Seizures and epilepsy